PixelJaeger/esp32-BCD-Clock/README.md

 Note: While it works with an USB-Cable plugged into a computer/raspberry/laptop keep in mind: more LED = more power needed <br>
 ### notes on main.py <br>
 Don't use this one if you want a pure NTP or a pure DCF solution.
 Until i can fix my local problem with the receiving of the DCF signal it uses
-NTP a a method of getting the current time.
+NTP as a method of getting the current time.
 It still contains code for DCF-Receving.
 It's a garbled mess at the moment but still works nonetheless. <br>
 ### content of this repo <br>
 DCF-Version folder <br>
 \- DCF_BCD.py <br>